iPrathamKumkar/Real-Estate-Price-Prediction-Flask/README.md

 pip install requirements.txt
 ```

-Edit the adresses on lines 9 and 12 in the main.py file to match the path in your system
+Edit the adresses on lines 9 and 12 in the main.py file to match the path in your system:

 ```
 training_data = '.../data/99acres.csv'